 What does that mean?

 You’ve never taken a DNA test before.
 There’s a number of questions flying through your mind as you try to process why your child has matches to your family but not you.
-Or worse.
-What if your natural, biological child has matches to the father, but not you?

 This is just one scenario where your DNA can fail you.